(image, Anouk Van Kalmthout)

 Guerlain avoided the Vetiver Trap and chose to make the vetiver root conform to perfumery, not vice versa.
 Vetiver is a demanding note, and some of the producers of vetiver perfumes of the past 20 years have elected to make it the heart and soul of their perfumes.
 While there are so many obvious angles of vetiver to emphasize (woody, rootlike, oily, smoky, earthen) they are so imposing that using vetiver in any sufficient quantity in a composition pushes everything else out of its way.

 To focus on tobacco seems an obvious way to fall into this trap and wind up with a musty, earthy density.
-But Guerlain’s Vetiver uses licorice and a tart bergamot to make the tobacco note bloom, giving Vetiver an effervescent upper register.
-The real trick is that from the top through the basenotes Vetiver has a dry gin-like hissy pervasiveness that is far more durable that this range of notes typically is.
+But Guerlain’s Vetiver creates an upper register to make the tobacco note bloom.
+The trick is a dry gin-like hissy pervasiveness that is far more durable that this range of notes typically is.
 The cool quality doesn’t actually feel mentholated or camphorous, but rather sheer and glassy, suggesting that it is cool to the touch.
 It’s the perfect storm of notes to create a rich, dry, cool atmosphere.

-Prettier than it was, and still pitch-perfect, I find Guerlain Vetiver more appealing than ever, and exceptionally successful in its manipulation of a difficult botanical note.
-Vetiver uses its eponymous note in the same manner that Chanel No 5 makes a floral perfume with jasmine: it makes a balanced abstraction that smells of vetiver but does not smell like vetiver.
+Guerlain Vetiver is still pitch-perfect and even prettier than it was.
+It’s exceptionally successful in its manipulation of a difficult botanical note.
+It uses its eponymous note in the same manner that Chanel No 5 makes a floral perfume with jasmine: it makes a balanced abstraction that smells of vetiver but does not smell like vetiver.

 * The Vetiver I wear is the ‘millenial’ Vetiver in the frosted glass/horizontal striped bottle.
 I prefer it to the current version.